-3.3.2.4.3 Mirrored Channel Mode
+3.3.2.3.3 Mirrored Channel Mode

 In Mirrored Channel Mode, the memory contents are mirrored between Channel 0 and Channel 2 and also between Channel 1 and Channel 3.
 As a result of the mirroring, the total physical memory available to the system is half of what is populated.
 Mirrored Channel Mode requires that Channel 0 and Channel 2, and Channel 1 and Channel 3 must be populated identically with regards to size and organization.
-DIMM slot populations within a channel do not have to be identical but the same DIMM slot location across Channel 0 and Channel 2 and across Channel 1 and Channel 3 must be populated the same.
+DIMM slot populations within a channel do not have to be identical but the same DIMM slot location across Channel 0 and Channel 2 and across Channel 1 and Channel 3 must be populated identical 1 and Channel 3 must be populated the same.

-3.3.2.4.4 Lockstep Channel Mode
+3.3.2.3.4 Lockstep Channel Mode